-Class conduct and civility code: Everyone in class is expected to follow all rules in the student handbook, as well as common courtesy during classroom lectures and discussions in class and online, including the following:
+Class conduct and civility code:

+Everyone in class is expected to follow all rules in the student handbook, as well as common courtesy during classroom lectures and discussions in class and online, including the following:

-- 1. Attendance may be taken by an appropriate method by the instructor. - 2.
-It is the students' responsibility to obtain and be able to use the required materials and software for this class. - 3.
+- 1. It is the students' responsibility to obtain and be able to use the required materials and software for this class. - 2.
 Student must retain copies of all assignments and graded work for verification purposes and provide it to the instructor, if necessary.
-Keep own copies of all computer files and e-mails till final grade is received. - 4.
-Talking while the instructor is lecturing is extremely disruptive and discourteous to the instructor and other students. - 5.
-Using computers or phones (except for a valid urgent need) during class for a purpose not related to class is disruptive.
-All cell phones and gadgets should be turned OFF. - 6.
-For any questions about the exams and assignments, a student should contact the instructor, well in advance of the day they are due, so the instructor may have enough time to provide feedback. - 7.
-All communications will be via e-mail communications to the Texas A&M University e-mail account, and students are expected to use their school provided email account.
-The instructor will reply to a student e-mail messages and voice messages within 2 business days (Monday-Friday). - 8.
+Keep own copies of all computer files and e-mails till final grade is received. - 3.
+For any questions about the exams and assignments, a student should contact the instructor, well in advance of the day they are due, so the instructor may have enough time to provide feedback.

+- 4. All communications will be via e-mail communications to the Texas A&M University e-mail account, and students are expected to use their school provided email account.
+The instructor will reply to a student e-mail messages and voice messages within 2 business days (Monday-Friday). - 5.
 All assignment submissions must be uploaded as instructed by the due date and time.
 Submission window may close or marked late, even if late by one second.